sourcegraph/about/handbook/ops/finance/expenses.md

   - Computer purchases and other hardware (monitor, headphones, etc.) should be categorized as "Computer & Related"
   - Home office set-up purchases (chairs, desks, etc.) should be categorized as "Furniture & Office"
   - Co-Working space bills should be categorized as Rental & Co-Working Space
+  - Team building event purchases should be categorized under "Team Morale"
   - There is no designated "home office setup" category in Expensify.
 Each expensed item should be categorized individually.
 So even though we have one home office setup budget, it spans across multiple categories.
   - Onboarding teammates may receive a $2000 maximum limit notice when expensing computer & equipment.
 Please note that first-time computer purchases are considered an exception to this policy.